✅ Marta from Armenia just got her digital-nomad visa

 Online application from Spain

 While you are legally in Spain.
-The initial permit is issued for 3 years (or for the duration of your employment contract if shorter) with a possible 2-year renewal.
-Afterwards you can request permanent residence and later, if you wish, citizenship.
+The initial permit can be issued for up to 3 years (or for the duration of your employment contract if shorter), with a possible renewal.
+Later, you may qualify for long‑term residence if you meet the requirements.

 Application via the consulate